pnnl/tesp/install/Linux/Ubuntu_build.rst

  # cd ../..
  # then configure, build and test ns3 with the HELICS interface
  # --with-helics may not be left blank, so use either $TESP_INSTALL or /usr/local
- # --build-profile=optimized was used for TESP release, but it disables ns3 logging
- # ./waf configure --prefix=$TESP_INSTALL --with-helics=$TESP_INSTALL --build-profile=optimized --disable-werror --enable-examples --enable-tests
  ./waf distclean
- ./waf configure --prefix=$TESP_INSTALL --with-helics=$TESP_INSTALL --disable-werror --enable-examples --enable-tests ./waf build sudo ./waf install
+ ./waf configure --prefix=$TESP_INSTALL --with-helics=$TESP_INSTALL --build-profile=optimized --disable-werror --enable-logs --enable-examples --enable-tests
+ ./waf build
+ sudo ./waf install
  ./test.py